For information on graduate fees, please click here.

 Stuart A. Wilson Memorial Prize

 Established in 1991 in memory of Stuart Anthony Wilson by family, friends and colleagues.
-Stuart Wilson graduated from the School of Architecture in 1943 and taught here from 1948 to 1991.
-The prize is awarded by a committee of staff of the School of Architecture to the student with the best portfolio of work in the annual Sketching School.
+Stuart Wilson graduated from the School of Architecture in 1943 and taught there from 1948 to 1991.
+The prize is awarded by a committee of staff of the School to the student with the best portfolio in the annual Sketching School.
 Value: $150.

 Travel Scholarships are awarded to facilitate students' ability to be mobile and learn from a wide range of environments.